Dragonseeds: Story

 The Story begins in an unknown world (supposedly Earth) where scientists have discovered an unknown remnant of DNA with no classification.
 Several years later they identify it and call it a "dragon".
 Soon after, an entire dragon is successfully cloned from the remnant.
 Dragons are mass-produced via cloning labs, and dragon sparring has become a popular sport.
 The player is shown a picture of Warm City, the player's new home, and has supposedly come to this city to make a name for themselves in the sport of dragon battling.

 When the player starts the game, they are introduced to the battle system via a story relevant tutorial.
 The player receives a saurian dragon pre-equipped with a weapon and a reflector.
-A powerful dragonsage comes by and shows the player character his dragon and asks to spar.
+A powerful dragon sage comes by and shows the player character his dragon and asks to spar.
 He doesn't take no for an answer.
 It is impossible to defeat this dragon and as a result the player's dragon dies.
-You can then go to the Cloning Lab and are able to raise as many dragons as you want.
-The goal of the game is to win in tournaments and get up to the highest rank to defeat the man who first defeated you.
+Players can then go to the Cloning Lab and are able to raise as many dragons as you want.
+The goal of the game is to win in tournaments and get up to the highest rank to defeat the man who first defeated the player.
 Winning in tournaments gives the player money, prestige, and access to better equipment as well.
 Inside this world, there is an in-game clock and calendar that changes with time passed in the various locations on the map.
 The day begins at 6 AM and ends at 9 PM, when the player is assumed to sleep.
 Shops and tourneys close at certain times of the day, so there is a limit on how much the player can accomplish in one day.
 Tourneys end at 3 PM, and each tourney depending on the rank challenged could take up at least 3 hours of in game time.
 The player can also choose to speed up time by choosing to sleep at their apartment for a number of hours or a day.
 There are a few major areas in the city in which the player has access to, each with a notable NPC.
 They include the cloning lab, an apartment for item and money storage, a weapon/shield shop, the official arena, the junk shop for discount/rare weapons, the sanctuary for capturing/releasing dragons, a training area, and an unofficial arena for battling.